 Week 9: Risk perception

 Week 11: Major interactive tutorial

 Weeks 13 – 14: Finalisation of major assessments

-Specific Course RequirementsStudents need a computer to do this course
+Specific Course RequirementsStudents must have access to a computer and internet in order to do this course.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: